Frequently Asked Questions

 Permissions & Privacy

-Why do DockLock Lite, DockLock+, and DockLock Pro require Accessibility Access?
+Why do DockLock Lite, DockLock Plus, and DockLock Pro require Accessibility Access?

 These apps need Accessibility permissions to control and lock the Dock’s behavior in multi-monitor setups.
 They monitor screen geometry and Dock position to keep the Dock where you want it.